-Be a healthy student (without the gym pass)
+Be a healthy student (without the gym)

-With gym memberships costing up to £100 for the academic year, and late, booze fuelled nights zapping your energy leaving you incapable of anything more energetic than watching endless episodes of Come Dine With Me in bed.
+Late, booze-fuelled nights can sap your energy, leaving you incapable of anything more energetic than watching endless episodes of Come Dine With Me in bed.

 Keeping fit for cheap